 If you love sweet treats

 Crosstown Doughnuts- This is a fairly recent find for me and definitely one of the best places if you’re looking for something seriously sweet.
 I normally go to the small store which is just off Oxford Street but they do have small pop-ups elsewhere in London.
-With a revolving mixture of amazing doughnuts (and one of the best cinnamon bun‘s I’ve had) it’s perfect as a well-deserved treat.
+With a revolving mixture of amazing doughnuts (and one of the best cinnamon bun‘s I’ve had), it’s perfect as a well-deserved treat.
 If you’re not faint-hearted with your chocolate then try the truffle doughnut which is filled with chocolate within the ring!

-Cookies and Scream- Another Camden Market stop off is Cookies and Scream which not only provides amazing tasty sweet treats from cookies, ice-cream, milkshakes, lemon drizzle cake, doughnuts and cake every single thing is dairy free and suitable for vegans which makes it a great place for anyone.
+Cookies and Scream- Another Camden Market stop off is Cookies and Scream which not only provides amazing tasty sweet treats from cookies, ice-cream, milkshakes, lemon drizzle cake, doughnuts, and cake every single thing is dairy free and suitable for vegans which makes it a great place for anyone.
 Some of the things they have are there every single day but others rotate so there’s always something new to try, and I always struggle to just choose one thing.

 Crumbs and Doilies- For probably the best cupcakes in London head to Crumbs and Doilies who have a little shop in Kingly Court near Carnaby Street.
 With an ever changing menu including standards like vanilla, chocolate, red velvet and oreo ranging to the slightly more unusual popcorn, pretzel, and chocolate orange there’s so much choice here.
 With mini versions of the cupcakes too you can afford to try a few.
-If you fancy something a bit more extravagant you can also order larger cakes for special occassions but warning browsing their site will make you hungry!
+If you fancy something a bit more extravagant you can also order larger cakes for special occasions but warning browsing their site will make you hungry!

-Cereal Killer Cafe- I know what you’re thinking breakfast under sweet treats, and while you can opt for something savoury I always tend to go for sweet treats here including the Reeces‘ Puff’s with milky stars on top and cookie dough pop tarts.
+Cereal Killer Cafe- I know what you’re thinking breakfast under sweet treats, and while you can opt for something savory I always tend to go for sweet treats here including the Reeces‘ Puff’s with milky stars on top and cookie dough pop tarts.
 Complete sugar overload.
 Some people have complained in the past that this is overpriced for cereal but I think in comparative to London prices it really isn’t that bad.
 With hundreds of cereal options, plenty of milk and topping options you’ll be spoilt for choice.